Rubella vaccine

 Rubella vaccine ingredients

 On the tabs below, you will find ingredient information and links to the Patient Information Leaflets for the UK standard vaccines that protect against rubella.
-Other suitable vaccines may be available for your child based on the clinical need, but this must be discussed during a consultation to ensure you are given the appropriate advice and prescription for your child’s needs.

 Aftercare